cockroachlabs/open-sourced-interview-process/SalesExercises.md

 - What is feedback on elastic scale out / scale in

 - [optional ] What is feedback on performance

+## **Title of the Exercise:** **Sales & Marketing Pipeline Analysis**

+**Overview:** Salesforce provides the one source of truth for sales and marketing to develop a well understood connected marketing and sales funnel for the business.
+There are many challenges in interpreting, making data usable and ensuring data integrity within Salesforce.

+**Set-up:** Marketing and Sales want to understand what specific content and channels are generating the most successful sales opportunities.
+This will allow us to make smarter investments with the objective of constantly improving our ROI on marketing dollars spent.

+**Part 1:** What tiers would make up the core funnel these reports would be built on?
+Please be prepared to white board the various marketing and sales stages.

+**Part 2:** What are some of the challenges within Salesforce.

+**Part 3:** What would you do to ensure and enforce data integrity for this valuable asset of the organization?

 ## **Title of the Exercise:** **Sales Process - Solutions Engineer**